tamjid-ahsan/Housing-price-prediction/README.md

 Then they can observe a substantial improvement of their house value.

+<h1 style ="background-color:green; color:white"> Appendix </h1>

-# Next Steps
+## Next Steps

-I would like to go through these steps, in no particular order:
+I would like to, in no particular order:

-Data collecting
+- Data collecting
- * try a model with unscaled dependent variable; price and see the impact on model performance.
+ - try a model with unscaled dependent variable; price and see the impact on model performance.
 That will help me better explain the data.
 But if not reporting those the the sign alone is enough.
  * engineered more features. e.g. total house sqft, bedroom to bathroom ratio.
  * process date as year, or split it to year and month and try to capture seasonality of value on listing timing.
  * bin some features. e.g. year built by decades or something; bedrooms in single, typical, and large.